pulibrary/pul_library_drupal/sites/all/modules/date_ical/README.txt

 - Now, under Processor, click the "Settings" link.
 Most of the time, you'll want to use the "Update existing nodes (slower than replacing them)" setting.
   Then select the Content type of the nodes you'd like to create from iCal events.
-You can leave the other settings as their defeaults, or change them as you need.
+You can leave the other settings as their defaults, or change them as you need.
 Click Save.
 - Now click the "Mapping" link at the bottom of the left sidebar.
 This page is where you'll define how iCal event properties get mapped into your nodes' fields.
 Expand the "Legend" for a detailed description of each source and target field.
 Sources are the attributes available in iCal event objects, and Targets are the fields in your nodes.
-- Most of this setup is going to be dependant upon how your content type's fields are configured, but there are some universal requirements:
+- Most of this setup is going to be dependent upon how your content type's fields are configured, but there are some universal requirements:
   1) You MUST map the "UID" source to the "GUID" target.
 Then, after clicking "Add", click the gear-shaped button that appears in the new table row,